 In 2015, Greece saw the left-wing Syriza win power on the ticket of rejecting Troika demands for more austerity.
 But the new government preferred to negotiate terms that satisfied no one.
 So it’s perhaps no wonder that a grassroots-organised parallel economy persists to this day.

 Greece has always boasted an interventionist anarchist movement.
 One visible feature of this is the network of squatted refugee centres found across the country, but mostly in Athens.

 One such centre is Hotel Plaza in central Athens.
+As well as a playground for refugee children, there are 126 rooms that include a dining room, a kitchen, a bar, a storage room for food, a healthcare centre, a roof garden, a classroom, and a library.
+The centre also runs its own blog.
 Others squatted centres include Orfanotrofeio and Hurriya in Thessaloniki.
 And there is EL CHEf, a food collective set up in 2008 at the height of the economic collapse and now providing food for both homeless people and refugees.

 Another example of mutual aid in action is the ADYE health clinic.
 This operates from a squat and provides patient-centred healthcare free of charge to the communities that live in the Exarchia district of Athens.
 Since 2015, the majority of the patients treated there are refugees.
 One of the ADYE clinicians explains:

 ADYE is a self-organized structure, all decisions are taken by a majority within the Assembly.
 We have a horizontal structure, we are all equal, there are no leaders or presidents